YU000jp/logseq-plugin-short-namespaces/readme.md

 Shorten hierarchies
   - If there are hierarchical links, shorten them, and restore the original structure upon hovering or clicking for editing.
+    > It is possible to set the hierarchy level in the plugin settings.

     ![image](https://github.com/YU000jp/logseq-plugin-short-namespaces/assets/111847207/f2a7aae1-fc7f-4857-9f7a-af1cdd0b2191)